RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/Role-Stuff/Adding a Role to a Guild Member.md

 Adding a Role to a Guild Member {#addingaroletoaguildmember}
 ============
-- Execute the, `DiscordCoreAPI::Roles::addGuildMemberRoleAsync()` function, while passing in a value of type `DiscordCoreAPI::AddGuildMemberRoleData`, with a return value of type `void`.
+- Execute the, `DiscordCoreAPI::Roles::addGuildMemberRoleAsync()` function, while passing in a value of type `DiscordCoreAPI::AddGuildMemberRoleData`, with a return value of type `Void`.
 - Call the function with `.get()` added to the end in order to wait for the results now.

 ```cpp